microsoft/vscode-maven/README.md

 ## Features

 Maven extension for VS Code.
-It provides a project explorer and shorcuts to execute maven commands, improving user experience for Java developers who use Maven.
+It provides a project explorer and shortcuts to execute maven commands, improving user experience for Java developers who use Maven.

 * Support to generate projects from Maven Archetype.
 * Support to generate effective POM.
 * Provide shortcuts to common goals, namely `clean`, `validate`, `compile`, `test`, `package`, `verify`, `install`, `site`, `deploy`.
-* Perserve command history to fast re-run.
+* Preserve command history to fast re-run.

 ## Requirements